kanewaltman/CM-web/docs/architecture/layout-management.md

 ## Layout System Overview

-The layout system is built on GridStack v11.3.0 and provides:
+The layout system is built on GridStack v11.3.0 (version can be verified in `package.json`) and provides:
 - Drag-and-drop widget management
 - Responsive grid layouts
 - Widget resizing capabilities
 - Layout persistence
 - Mobile/desktop layout switching
 - Copy/paste layout functionality

+### Dependency Verification

+When working with this layout system, always verify:
+1. The GridStack version in `package.json` matches the version specified in this documentation
+2. Any version updates should be reflected in both the implementation and this documentation
+3. Breaking changes in GridStack versions may require updates to the implementation details described below

 ### Critical Layout Behaviors